Dylan Fage: Career

 After playing for Auxerre II, he signed for English club Oldham Athletic in July 2019, with the contract being extended in April 2021.
 Fage was released following relegation at the end of the 2021–22 season.

 On 2 February 2023, Fage signed for Northern Premier League Division One West side Macclesfield.

+In July 2023, Fage signed for National League South club St Albans City.

+Later that season, in January 2024, Fage signed for fellow National League South club Worthing before joining neighbours Whitehawk in August 2024, only to leave the following month after two appearances.